GDATASoftwareAG/motornet/Readme.md

 | Http | (:heavy_check_mark:) | (:heavy_check_mark:) | :x: |:heavy_check_mark:| |
 | Timer | (:heavy_check_mark:) | - | :x: | :x:| |
 | SQS | (:heavy_check_mark:) | - | :x: | :x:| |

+## Health Checks

+Motor.NET comes by default already with two health checks for message processing services (RabbitMQ, Kafka, Timer, and SQS):

+- `MessageProcessingHealthCheck`: Fails when no messages were consumed in a certain time frame from the Motor.NET internal queue although it has at least some messages.
+- `TooManyTemporaryFailuresHealthCheck`: Fails when too many messages led to a failure since the last message was correctly handled (either successful or as invalid input).

 ## License